Codepoints/awesome-codepoints/README.md

     [U+DFFF](https://codepoints.net/U+DFFF) - surrogate codepoints.
 They are
     only reserved to ease [UTF-16
     encoding](https://en.wikipedia.org/wiki/UTF-16).
+* [U+FEFF](https://codepoints.net/U+FEFF) ZERO WIDTH NO-BREAK SPACE - it’s name
+    suggests, that it can be used like U+2060 WORD JOINER.
+And in fact the latter was introduced to inherit its semantics.
+This is because U+FEFF had become a special beacon called the [byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark), that was placed on
+    the beginning of some UTF-8 files.
+In complying software (including many text editors) this character is stripped from the start of a file and handled as metadata.
+In non-complying software (like the PHP interpreter) this leads to all sorts of fun behaviour.
 * [U+FFFD](https://codepoints.net/U+FFFD) REPLACEMENT CHARACTER - when a
     character cannot be displayed (e.g., decoding an erroneous UTF-8 sequency), this codepoint steps into the breach.